 Brink's-Mat: The security firm robbed of £26million in 1983.

 Camila Batmanghelidjh, founder of the charity Kids Company (no apostrophe).

 Catherine Zeta-Jones: The hyphen has come and gone and it is very hard to pin down the current state of play, but most current sources have it in place.

-Christopher Eccleston, the actor; Bernie Ecclestone, the Formula One CEO
+Christopher Eccleston, the actor; Bernie Ecclestone, the former Formula One CEO

 Costa Rica: a Central American country; Puerto Rico: a Caribbean island

 Courtenay, Sir Tom, the British actor; Courteney Cox, the American actress